Efficient Reconstruction of Matched-Filter Signal-to-Noise Ratio Time Series from Nearby Templates for Compact Binary Coalescences Searches: Methodology

 To truncate the ratio waveform, we introduce a threshold amplitude and retain only the region where $|r(t)|$ exceeds this threshold using the analytical formula derived in Appendix \ref{sec:app1}.
 In doing so, we exclude the low-amplitude regions of $r(t)$ that contribute negligibly to the matched filtering.

 Fig.~\ref{fig:relative_error} shows the relative \snr loss obtained from an injection analysis designed to evaluate the accuracy of the proposed method.
 In this test, we inject a waveform with a fixed chirp mass and various mass ratios of $q=0.1-1.0$ into Gaussian noise, which is generated using the \textsc{aLIGOZeroDetHighPower} power spectral density (PSD) model \citep{ligo-sensitivity} representing the ideal LIGO design sensitivity.
 The injected data are analyzed using both the conventional matched filtering method and our ratio-filter method, and the relative \snr error between the two results is calculated.
 The analysis uses templates with the same physical parameters as those used for the injection, and determines the duration of $r(t)$, $\tau_\mathrm{ratio}$, by changing the threshold amplitude.
 In the figure, the mass ratio $q$ shown for each curve corresponds to the injection waveforms, while the reference waveform used in the ratio-filter method is fixed to $q=0.6$.
 The relative error decreases as the retained portion of the waveform becomes longer, since more information is preserved.
 However, a longer retained waveform also increases the computational cost, indicating a clear trade-off between accuracy and efficiency.
 In this paper, we adopt a threshold amplitude of $10^{-3}~[\mathrm{s^{-1}}]$ as a practical balance between these two factors.
 This corresponds to the vertical dashed lines shown in Fig.~\ref{fig:relative_error}.
+The behavior of relative \snr loss for different choices of chirp masses is discussed in Appendix~\ref{appendix:snr_loss}.